SimVascular/svFSI/README.md

 ```
 ## Features

 `svFSI` provides the capability to model a variety of physics including unsteady diffusion, linear and nonlinear elastodynamics, convective heat transfer, fluid flows, fluid-structure-interaction (FSI), and cardiac electrophysiology.
 As the code is modular, the users are provided with a choice to couple these physics depending on their needs.
 We strongly recommend users to browse through the examples provided in the GitHub repository [svFSI-Tests](https://github.com/SimVascular/svFSI-Tests) to get a detailed insight into the capability of the code.
+Also, most of the examples contain established simulation results, which users can use to verify the functionality of `svFSI`.

 Below, we provide a list of the available choice of constitutive models for different types of equations being solved.
 Users are also encouraged to implement new constitutive models.
 Users may use global search tools such as `grep` to locate the implementations of the available constitutive models in the code using the abbreviated names below.